littleactuary/littleactuary.github.io/_posts/blog/2015-12-05-Web-application-framework-with-Shiny.md

 ## Get inspired

 To get you inspired, [**here's a galery of Shiny applications**](http://shiny.rstudio.com/gallery/){:target="_blank"}
 You will see that R users have made many amazing applications with Shiny.
-Since I only passed a little time of my internship to deploy the application (my main mission is to develop the actuarial model), I couldn't build a very complex one, but I think it seems already cooler than an Excel spredsheet.
+Since I only passed a little time during my internship to deploy the application (my main mission is to develop the actuarial model), I couldn't build a very complex one, but it seems already more attractive than an Excel spreadsheet.
 It looks like this:

 <a href="{{ site.url }}/images/MajorLossesReserving.gif"><img src="{{ site.url }}/images/MajorLossesReserving.gif" alt="image"></a>